itsnodrops/r2mf-bot/README.md

 ### 📋 Requirements

-Before you begin, ensure you have the following installed on your system:
+Before starting, make sure you have claimed the yield reward from season 0 [(CLAIM HERE)](https://www.r2.money/?code=PWNLN) and have the following installed in your system:

   * **[Node.js](https://nodejs.org/)**: Version 14.x or higher.
   * **[npm](https://www.npmjs.com/)**: Usually comes with Node.js.